Narabzad/msmarco-query-reformulation/README.md

 #####################
 ```

-6. You may evaluate the MAP with the following commands:
+ You may also evaluate the MAP with the following commands:
 ```
 python anserini/tools/scripts/msmarco/convert_msmarco_to_trec_run.py \
  --input runs/run.diamond.train.tsv \